COVID-19 and the Doctor-Patient RelationshipTreatment & Doctors

 When patients feel validated and understood, medical care becomes much more personal and practical.

 Physicians who can adapt to today’s changing standards and deliver this level of communication during a time of crisis will strengthen their listening and empathizing skills.
-This renewed focus benefits patients substantially and allows them to place their trust in cancer and mesothelioma specialists who have achieved new levels of wisdom and kindness.
+This renewed focus benefits patients substantially and allows them to place their trust in cancer and mesothelioma doctors who have achieved new levels of wisdom and kindness.

 Clinicians are dealing with heightened exhaustion and distress during the COVID-19 pandemic, but improved communication helps fight the challenges patients are experiencing in these trying times.

 Evolving Doctor-Patient Relationships and Addressing the Fears of COVID-19